-The terminal M.F.A. degree is the standard academic credential to teach photography at the university level.
-As preparation, Barry University M.F.A. students are given the opportunity to have at least three semesters of part-time teaching experience under the tutelage of highly experienced photography educators.
-In addition, students may elect to participate in the "nuts and bolts" of running and maintaining a university photography facility.
+The terminal MFA degree is the standard academic credential to teach photography at the university level.
+As preparation, with the permission of the Department Chair, MFA students may have the opportunity to have at least three semesters of part-time teaching experience under the tutelage of highly experienced photography educators (PHO 661 and PHO 662 College Teaching Prep II and III).
+In addition, students may elect to participate in the "nuts and bolts" of running and maintaining a university photography facility (PHO 660 College Teaching Prep I).